-- Graph information, rather than using data tables, when possible. - Format graphs probabilistically and in ways that are already familiar to trustees. - Determine which information trustees need and remove everything else. - ✓ Use clear language on each graph that explains to trustees why they need the information. - ✓ Use captions to annotate any assumptions required to use the data. - ☑ Provide all material in advance. - Explain material during the board session before analyzing it.
+- ☑ Graph information, rather than using data tables, when possible. - that are already familiar to trustees. - ☑ Determine which information trustees need and remove everything else. - explains to trustees why they need the information. - ☑ Use captions to annotate any assumptions required to use the data. - ☑ Provide all material in advance. - before analyzing it.

-Data based on a national portfolio analysis developed by State Street Associates for FCLTGlobal.

-[•] Assumes an asset allocation, volatility level, and analyzation of monthly volatility input.
-Changing any of these assumptions would affect the data points marginally but not the overall tradeoffs.

-[·] Assumes that price charges of individual, underlying securities are independent of one another and tend to have the same scale.
+- · Data based on a national portfolio analysis developed by State Street Associates for FCLTGlobal. - · Assumes an asset allocation, volatility level, and analyzation of monthly volatility input.
+Changing any of these assumptions would affect the data points marginally but not the overall tradeoffs. - · Assumes that price charges of individual, underlying securities are independent of one another and tend to have the same scale.